 Overall it’s still a very lithe and sporty bike though.
 The back end is short and snappy with a 435mm rear centre length, and the bottom bracket sits low with a 38mm drop, keeping your weight close to the ground.
 Along with the stiff wheels, low overall weight and responsive pedalling performance, the Lux Trail really encourages an attacking riding style.

 What does it struggle with?

-I certainly wouldn’t describe the rear suspension as being buttery plush.
-It performs similarly to the regular Lux, which is quite different to Canyon’s cushier and more comfortable 130mm travel Neuron trail bike.
+I certainly wouldn’t describe the rear suspension as being plush.
+It performs similarly to the regular Lux, in that it is quite firm, and very different to Canyon’s cushier and more comfortable 130mm travel Neuron trail bike.

 Some small-bump sensitivity has been sacrificed in favour of the Lux Trail’s snappy pedalling performance, so there is more surface feedback compared to plusher multi-link bikes like the Pivot Trail 429 and Santa Cruz Tallboy.

 The firm suspension tune can also see the rear tyre struggling for traction when winching up steeper pinches in loose conditions.
 The climbing position itself is good, as the wallow-free rear suspension means the dynamic seat tube angle is consistent.
 But if the climb is particularly chunky, you will find yourself getting knocked around if you try to sit and spin in a low gear.
 I found that when facing uphill rock garden puzzles, clicking into a slightly higher gear, getting out of the saddle and using brute force was the best way to muscle the bike up and over those trickier sections.